This is now in your Top Picks!

 healthyfoodindubaixvacafejpg

-One of the most interesting areas in Dubai is the Al Fahidi Historical Neighbourhood, located at the centre of Bur Dubai, the oldest neighbourhood in the city.
-Tucked away amongst the maze of winding laneways is the XVA Hotel, boasting the XVA Gallery and Café.
-Admire local art, cultural aesthetics and olden-day architecture, as you settle for a healthy meal at this cozy green clad eatery.
+One of the most interesting areas in Dubai is Al Fahidi Historical Neighbourhood, located at the centre of Bur Dubai, the oldest neighbourhood in the city.
+Tucked away among the maze of winding lanes is XVA Hotel, boasting the XVA Gallery and Café.
+Admire local art, cultural aesthetics and olden-day architecture, as you settle for a healthy meal at this cosy green-clad eatery.

 What to try: Set in a leafy green courtyard, this serene spot offers healthy vegetarian cuisine that is fast, delicious and affordable.
-Try the eggplant with feta cheese and tomato puree, or the creamed chickpea curry with caramelized onion rice.
-Don't leave without sipping onto a satisfying cup of Turkish coffee.
+Try the eggplant with feta cheese and tomato puree, or the creamed chickpea curry with caramelised onion rice.
+Don't leave without sipping on a satisfying cup of Turkish coffee.
 If you would like to go for something cooler, order a refreshing mint lemonade instead.

 8